markwaldron7string/cryptogram/README.md

 Cryptogram pulls live market data from the CoinGecko API and presents it in a fast, responsive dashboard.
 Browse ranked coins with prices, 24h movement, and 7-day sparklines; drill into individual assets for multi-timeframe charts; compare up to three coins side-by-side; and track favorites in a persistent watchlist.

-Built as a portfolio piece to demonstrate modern React patterns, API integration, error handling, and test coverage — not a commercial product.
+Built as a portfolio piece to demonstrate modern React patterns, API integration, error handling, and test coverage.
+Not a commercial product.

 ## Features